Last Updated on July 21, 2023 by Nellie Huang

 The Underwater Museum of Art MUSA is located underwater between the Cancun hotel zone and Isla Mujeres.
 MUSA features over 500 underwater statues that have transformed into part of the coral reef in an artistic combination of art and nature.

 The museum can be explored by diving, snorkeling, or a glass-bottom boat ride.
 You can directly book such tours to MUSA from their website.
+Most catamaran day trips that go from Cancun to Isla Mujeres will include a snorkeling stop at MUSA too.

 7. Go Stand-Up Paddle Boarding at Sunrise